Kostadin29/MovieApp/README.md

 # MovieApp is a backend application developed using the .NET framework and written in C#.
- Full MovieApp BackEnd with CRUD operations and Authentication and Authorization
+ Full MovieApp BackEnd with CRUD operations - Authentication and Authorization